Bali

 • Skip Bali in January

-January is peak wet season and it hits hard.
-Expect long downpours most days, cancelled fast boats, and west coast beaches covered in trash washed in by monsoon currents.
+January is peak wet season.
+Expect long downpours most days, canceled fast boats, and west coast beaches covered in trash washed in by monsoon currents.
 Go May through September instead, or shift to Raja Ampat for far better conditions.

 Go here instead: